Department stores have lost more jobs than coal mines

 America's long-standing love affair with shopping at malls and department stores may be nearing an end.

 "The traditional mall as we know it is doomed," said according to Greg Portell, a retail consultant at A.T.
 Kearney.
-"When was the last time a mall closed that people missed, other than people the people who worked there?"
+"When was the last time a mall closed that people missed, other than the people who worked there?"

 And retail workers are taking a huge hit.